Continuous Probability Distributions

 Definition and Key Property

-Definition 1: For a continuous random variable x is a frequency function, also called the probability density function (pdf) provided:
+Definition 1: For a continuous random variable f(x) is a frequency function, more commonly called the probability density function (pdf) provided:

 image115